Jaosix/ghost/README.md

 - Node.js (v14 or higher)
 - npm
-- Cloudflare account (for tunneling)
+- Cloudflare account (for tunneling) or your own server IP/routing, whatever your situation.

 ## Installation